-On behalf of the State of Georgia, I am again reaching out to you in support of the United States' increasingly important copper industry.
-Copper is critical to our national security, electric vehicle and electric grid infrastructure, and many other sectors of the Unites States and Georgia economies.
+On behalf of the great State of Nevada, we write to you in support of our increasingly important United States' copper industry.

+Copper has been and will continue to be critical to our national security, our water infrastructure and our overall electrical grid infrastructure.

-As a result of the new copper supply risk data, I urge your department to officially include copper on the 2021 U.S. Geological Survey (USGS) list of "critical minerals" without delay.
+With this letter, we aim to elevate the criticality of copper within the U.S by highlighting newly released copper supply risk data.
+As a result of this new data, we strongly urge that your Department officially include copper on the 2021 U.S. Geological Survey list of "critical minerals" without delay.

 The original List required a 50% import penetration threshold, which copper did not meet.
-In 2021, a new qualitative methodology was created to look more closely at a supply risk score by calculating the economic vulnerability, disruption potential, and trade exposure of various minerals.
+In 2021 a new qualitative methodology was created to look more closely at a supply risk score by calculating the economic vulnerability, disruption potential, and trade exposure of various minerals.

-Since 2018 data, the risks to copper from imports have increased dramatically.
-The share of copper consumption that is met by net imports has increased from 31% in 2016 to 49.3% in 2021.
+Since 2018 data, the risks to copper from imports (particularly from adversarial countries) have increased dramatically.
+The share of copper consumption that is met by net imports has increased from 31% in 2016 to a staggering 49.3% in 2021.
 In the first half of 2022, the net import reliance stood at 48%.
-In addition, Russia, China, Iran, and North Korea now account for half of all non-U.S. global refined copper production.
+In addition, Russia, China, Iran and North Korea now account for half of all non-U.S. global refined copper production.

-Due to the out-of-date data USGS relied upon, the North American Copper Association hired an analyst to calculate an updated copper supply risk score with the most recently available data through the first half of 2022.
-With the new data, copper's supply risk score in 2022 is up to 0.423 and the 4-year weighted average score is now up to 0.407, both of which are above the USGS 0.40 threshold for inclusion on the Critical Minerals List (CML).
+Due to the out-of-date data USGS relied upon, CDA hired an analyst to calculate an updated copper supply risk score with the most recently available data through the first half of 2022.
+With the new data, copper's supply risk score in 2022 is up to 0.423 and the 4-year weighted average score is now up to 0.407 - both above the USGS 0.40 threshold for inclusion on the CML.